Exploiting Prior Information in Block Sparse Signals

-\end{prop} Proof. see Appendix \ref{proof.error for mhat qsw}.\\ It is interesting that the error bound in Proposition \ref{prop.errorfor mhat qs} is a special case of the error bound of Proposition \ref{prop.error for mhat qsw} where one has $s$ sets of blocks with size $\frac{q}{L}$ that each contribute to the block support with probability $\frac{L}{q}$.
+It is interesting that the error bound in \eqref{eq.l12 error} is a special case of the error bound of Proposition \eqref{eq.l12w error} where one has $s$ sets of blocks with size $\tfrac{q}{L}$ that each contributes to the block support with probability $\tfrac{L}{q}$.